 (4) This Rule refers to the conditions under which variations to assessment tasks or requirements may be made to accommodate the needs of students with disabilities.
 Such variations may include, for example, the method of completing assignments or recording answers, a lengthening of the time taken over a test or examination, the venue for tests or an examination, the provision of sound amplification or of large print for test or examination papers, and the provision of particular furniture requirements.
-The onus is on a student with a disability who wishes to seek variations to assessment tasks or requirements to bring this matter to the attention of the Disabilities Liaison Officer in accordance with the University's Academic Adjustments for Students with Disabilities Policy.
+The onus is on a student with a disability who wishes to seek variations to assessment tasks or requirements to bring this matter to the attention of the Disabilities Liaison Officer in accordance with the University's Reasonable Adjustments for Students with Disabilities Policy.

-(5) Procedures for students registered under the Academic Adjustments for Students with Disabilities Policy as having a disability shall be those specified in that Policy.
+(5) Procedures for students registered under the Reasonable Adjustments for Students with Disabilities Policy as having a disability shall be those specified in that Policy.
 Once a determination is made under the Policy concerning variations to assessment tasks or requirements for a student with a disability, these variations shall be available throughout the period of enrolment unless changed in accordance with the Policy.

 (6) All students with disabilities who are not registered under the Policy and who seek accommodation for a disability must contact the Disabilities Liaison Officer.
 An application for a special examination or special consideration in a unit does not relieve the student of this onus.